rails-girls-summer-of-code/summer-of-code/students/application.md

 In order to submit your application, you are **required** to have a teammate and, at a minimum, two coaches.
 At the bottom of this guide you will find a checklist to make sure that you have everything you need for a complete application.

 The application form is split into three sections.
-In the first section, you will be asked to answer lots of questions about yourself, your experience with coding so far, and other information that is relevant to our decision making process.
+In the first section, you will be asked to answer lots of questions about yourself, your experience with coding so far, and other information that is relevant to our decision-making process.
 We want to get to know you!
 You and your teammate will fill in this information separately.
 The other sections are related to your project and team setup and they should be filled out as a team.
 For the project section, you will select your project via a dropdown menu.
-You will also have the opportunity to select a secondary project, which is there in case you do not get your first choice.
-The majority of our applicants are approved to work on their first choice, so this is just a back-up.
+You will also have the opportunity to select a secondary project, which is there as a back-up, in case you don't get your first choice.

 It is possible to save drafts of your application.
 This means that you can partially fill it in, and save your progress for later.

-If you have any queries about this, please contact us.
+If you have any queries about the application process, please contact us.

 <h3 id="selection">Selection and judging</h3>